 As stated by Github report, Ruby and PHP are going very close by the number of repositories created in 2008-2018.

-This Google Trends graph shows that PHP has been of higher demand in the United States over the past year.
+This Google Trends graph shows that PHP was of higher demand in the United States in 2018 and 2019.

 Overall, although PHP is more popular among all sites, Ruby (and Rails) prevails over PHP by the number of developers’ activity on the Github and websites built with frameworks.